ourownstory/forecapp/README.md

 ### Step 1

+User uploads file by drag and drop or selection via file browser.
+Forecapp automatically parses file and generates data insights.

 ### Step 2

+Forecapp plots the current timeseries data and allows user to specify model parameters for training.
+Model training starts after submission of model configurations.

 ### Step 3

+User can analyze the forecast and repeat Step 2 to finetune model parameters.

 ## Contribute
 We compiled a [Contributing to NeuralProphet]() page with practical instructions and further resources to help you become part of the FORECAPP family.